-The Gaggia will be hacked to have extra functions, like a paddle, pressure sensors, preinfusion, display, ... wifi?!
+At some point I researched ideas how to hack the Gaggia Classic beyond the point of PID and Rancilio steam wand.
+The Gaggia could have extra functions, like a paddle, pressure sensors, preinfusion, display, ... wifi?!

-Here are already some examples of hacked Gaggia Classics:
+Here are already some examples of hacked Gaggia Classics and other interesting links:

 - Project Coffee: Es(pi)resso Machine